-Under the Tax Cuts and Jobs Act of 2017 (TCJA), as amended by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), unused U.S. federal net operating losses generated for tax years beginning after December 31, 2017 are not subject to expiration and may be carried forward indefinitely.
+Under current law, unused U.S. federal net operating losses generated for tax years beginning after December 31, 2017 are not subject to expiration and may be carried forward indefinitely.
 Such U.S. federal net operating losses generally may not be carried back to prior taxable years, except that, net operating losses generated in 2018, 2019 and 2020 may be carried back to each of the five tax years preceding the tax years of such losses.
 Additionally, for taxable years beginning after December 31, 2020, the deductibility of such U.S. federal net operating losses is limited to 80% of our taxable income in any future taxable year.
 In addition, both our current and our future unused U.S. federal net operating losses and tax credits may be subject to limitations under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the Code), if we undergo an "ownership change," generally defined as a greater than 50 percentage point change (by value) in a corporation's equity ownership by certain stockholders over a rolling three-year period.
 The completion of private placements and other transactions that have occurred since inception, may trigger such ownership change pursuant to Section 382 and we may experience ownership changes in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 Any such limitation, whether as the result of the mergers, prior private placements, sales of our common stock by our existing stockholders, or additional sales of our common stock by us after the mergers, could have a material adverse effect on our results of operations in future years.
 Our net operating losses and tax credits may also be impaired or restricted under state law.
+As of December 31, 2022, we had approximately \$68.4 of U.S. federal and \$67.7 state net operating loss carryforwards due to prior period losses.
+Our federal NOLs can be carried forward indefinitely and our State NOLs expire at various dates beginning in 2040.